Qumbu

 The nearest hospital is Nessie Knight Hospital.

-In the 1990s a high level of stock theft in the area resulted in a low-level civil war that engulfed Qumbu and the nearby settlement of Tsolo.
+In the 1990s and early 2000s high level of stock theft in the area resulted in a low-level civil war that engulfed Qumbu and the nearby settlement of Tsolo.
 This conflict left an estimated 400 people dead.
 In 2007 the area was still ranked as having one of the highest rates of stock theft in South Africa.

-Rural Areas

-Qumbu is a hub or an economy centre to a large number of rural locations or areas that some are situated as far as in the boundaries of nearby surrounding towns of Tsolo, Mthatha, Maclear, Mount Fletcher, Matatiele, Lusikisiki and Libode.
-The list is endless: